corrad1nho/qomui/README.md

 - Qomui should work on any GNU/Linux distribution.
 - python(>=3.5)
 - setuptools and (optionally) pip
-- python-pyqt5, python-dbus, and python dbus.mainloop.pyqt5
+- python-pyqt5, python-dbus, and python-dbus.mainloop.pyqt5
 - openvpn, dnsutils, and stunnel
 - geoip and geoip-database (optional: to identify server locations)